 Signs That A Guy May Not Be Interested In You

-Although it can be hard to be objective when you feel a strong romantic attraction toward someone, it may make sense to pay equal attention to signs that indicate he might not want romantic involvement.
+Although it can be hard to be objective when you feel a strong romantic attraction toward someone, it may make sense to pay equal attention to warning signs that indicate he might not want romantic involvement.

-He Talks About Other Romantic Interests
+He Talks About Other Women (or Romantic Interests of Any Gender)

 If someone wants you to know that they're romantically available, they might not openly discuss other people they're interested in with you.
+If they do, that may be an indicator that you have been placed in what some refer to as the “friend zone.”

 He's Hard To Reach